marin-stefan/MarinStefan_FE_TC_Angular/README.md

 * - Added button for each usercard to alter the status Active/non-Active - which is displayed also.
 * - Added Angular Material to project.

+### task 2 - Add shared service module

+* - Create Shared Service module to host array of users.
+* - Make UserList component a smart component.
+* - UserList component should get data from shared and pass it to child components.